Schahrjar/ExHap/README.md

 [![last commit](https://img.shields.io/github/last-commit/Schahrjar/ExHap)](https://github.com/Schahrjar/ExHap/commits/main)

 # ExHap
 The tool retrievs homozygosity haplotypes from a multi-sample VCF file.
 Manily developed for exome variants of rare disorder patients to investigate if a common pathogenic mutation is a recurrent or founder variant.
+ExHap considers every signle variant in runs of homozygosity (ROH) of each sample to find any possible homozygous haplotype shared between two or more samples.
+Then reports the largest haplotype (and sub-haplotypes if any) in a BED file.

 > [!NOTE]
-> Find shared homozygous haplotypes in any cohort of genomic variants, visualise haplotypes, and calculate age of the most recent common acestor of the variant of interest.
+> Feasibly find shared homozygous haplotypes in any cohort of genomic variants, visualise haplotypes, and calculate age of the most recent common acestor of any variant of interest.

 ## 🔧 Features
 - Identifies all individual ROH per sample